Reduce screen time and regain focus

 How to reduce screen time

-Here I will share a simple step-by-step guide on how to reduce screen time.
-I applied this myself and managed to significantly reduce my screen time from 3 hours a day to 1 hour:
+Here is a simple step-by-step approach I used to reduce my screen time from 3 hours a day to 1 hour.

 Build morning and evening routines without your phone